By Erin Hanehan

 - Finally, don’t steal their joy!
 Gifting is a love language after all.
 Let them know that giving gifts that they think are beautiful, meaningful and special is always on the table.
 Surprises are fun, for you and your child!
 Balancing those surprises with your values is all that you’re seeking.

 - Make it easy!
 I have a shared digital document with a few family members where I keep a running log of my son’s current height, weight and clothing size, as well as a handful of items that he wants and a few that he needs.
-After making a specific ask to support our Tiny Earth Toys subscription, this list now also includes info about the toys in our current kit and a reminder of my Venmo username.

 It may seem anticlimactic or nontraditional to send a child cash, but being a part of Tiny Earth Toys is all about supporting small changes with big impacts.
 I bet your crew can get on board with that!